 Image © WWF-US

 Climate change has already led to changes in freshwater and marine ecosystems in eastern and southern Africa, and terrestrial ecosystems in southern and western Africa.
 The extreme weather events have demonstrated the vulnerability of some of South Africa’s ecosystems.
 The migration patterns, geographic range and seasonal activity of many terrestrial and marine species have shifted in response to climate change.
-The abundance and interaction among species has also changed (IPCC, 2014).
+The abundance and interaction among species have also changed (IPCC, 2014).

 Despite the fact that the African continent has contributed the least to anthropogenic factors causing climate change, Africa is the worst hit.